PDF(849.3 KB) View with Adobe Reader on a variety of devices

-This document describes the basics and the required setup for Backup and Restore features in Cisco Unified Communications Manager (CUCM) from the Graphic User Interface (GUI).
+This document describes the setup requirements for Backup and Restore features in CUCM from the Graphic User Interface (GUI).

 Cisco Unified Communications Manager

 The information in this document is based on these software versions:

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

 The Disaster Recovery System (DRS), which can be invoked from CUCM Administration, provides full data backup and restore capabilities for all servers in the cluster.
 The DRS enables regularly scheduled automatic or user-invoked data backups.

 DRS restores its own parameters (backup device and schedule parameters) as part of the platform backup/restore.
 DRS backs up and restores the drfDevice.xml and drfSchedule.xml files.
 When the server is restored with these files, there is no need to reconfigure DRS backup device and schedule.